As a child, what did you want to do when you grew up?

 How do you relax?

 Reading of course!
-I also enjoy listening to music, watching science documentaries, taking out the telescope at night, getting lost in any of D.C.'s wonderful museums, and most of all, spending time with my husband.
+I also enjoy listening to music, watching science documentaries, taking out the telescope at night, getting lost in any of D.C.'s wonderful museums, and most of all, spending time with my husband, who is a private pilot—which means fun travels, too!

 What kind of music do you listen to?